Dodge Rampage: Rampage

 In 1984, the Rampage received a facelifted front fascia shared with the Charger, with quad 165 mm x 100 mm sealed beam headlights opposed to the dual 200 mm x 142 mm sealed beam headlights found on previous models.
 The grille was also changed, switching from a 6-slot design to a vertically split design.
-The lower bumper was switched from a pronounced part that bulged out to a more sleek design with near-flush indicators, a horizontally split lower air intake, and an impact strip that wrapped around the front clip.
+The lower bumper featured revised indicators, a horizontally split lower air intake, and an impact strip that wrapped around the front end.

-A rebadged version, the Plymouth Scamp, was only marketed for 1983.
+The Plymouth Scamp was only marketed for 1983.
 The Rampage lasted three years before being dropped from production after the 1984 model year.
 There was a "Shelby Rampage" built by Chrysler/Shelby engineers in their free time for Carroll Shelby, but there is no official record of the existence of such a vehicle.
 However, a special California market "Direct Connection" Rampage was built in 1984 and only sold at certain California-area Dodge dealerships, which featured the front fascia from the Shelby Charger, 15-inch alloy wheels, and a ground effects package.

 Only 250 "Direct Connection" Rampages were produced.